Basic Sauna Instructions

 There is a minimum of R-12 of fiberglass batts for the walls and ceilings in the sauna room.
 It will provide enough insulation that the room needs.
-The vapor barrier, which is reflective, has an insulation value of R-2.64.
+The reflective vapor barrier has an insulation value of R-2.64.
 The barriers are applied with the reflective side that is facing into the room.
-You'll want to ensure that all vapor barrier joints are sealed with aluminum duct tape to ensure airtightness.
-Make sure that the vapor barrier is draped loosely between the studs and in the corners.
-It's essential that the perforations through the vapor barrier are kept to a minimum.
+You'll want to ensure that all vapor barrier joints are sealed with aluminum duct tape to ensure air tightness.
+Ensure the vapor barrier is draped loosely between the studs and in the corners.
+The perforations through the vapor barrier must be kept to a minimum.

 Ensuring proper ventilation